hyperswine/Arcboot/README.md

 - the source code contains a single executable target and no libraries.
 By default, builds for aarch64
 - build arcutils first, then use that to build, run and test arcboot

+## TODO

+- get linker scripts to work properly and setup certain sections for bootloader stage 1 [ ]

 ## Design

 Like Oreboot and GRUB, Arcboot is a multiboot UEFI bootloader.
 For stages 1 and 2 after platform firmware starts and loads the image (BIN or ELF) into RAM.